 See Kyle Parreira, “Process and Cost for Constructing Lined Dairy Ponds” (Dec.
 11, 2024) at fn.
-66.
+67.

+The focus of this order is on nitrate in groundwater.
+To the extent that wells should be sampled for other constituents, we will consider whether it is appropriate for the State Water Board to pay the incremental sampling and analysis costs.

 Public water systems as well as operators of domestic wells, should receive alternative water supplies or payments to defray their increased costs incurred for monitoring and treatment of affected water (exceeding the nitrate MCL).

+While the dairies have the ultimate obligation to comply with these requirements, some or all of them may be satisfied through activities conducted by another entity, on behalf of a dairy.

 See generally, CV-SALTS, supra, pp. 7-9.